opalmedapps/docs/docs/user/index.md

 #### Opal App

 The demo environment provides you with an Opal user **Mike Brown** who is both a patient and a *caregiver* to his wife **Kathy Brown**.
+It also provides you with Opal user **Valerie Solanas** who has an extensive medical history.

 ##### Mobile and Web Apps